-- Current information from peer reviewed journals - Risk factor is clearly defined - Presentation is focused, organized, in depth, clear and engaging - Reading from a paper or PowerPoint was minimal - An effort was made to stimulate class discussion (e.g. presented topical points, posed good questions?) - Presentation and discussion completed within the allotted time
+- Was the information up to date and from peer reviewed journals? - Was the presentation focused on a clearly defined risk factor? - Was the presentation focused, organized, "in depth", clear and engaging? - Did the student keep to a minimum any reading from a paper or PowerPoint? - Was an effort made to stimulate class discussion? (e.g. presented topical points, posed good questions?) - Has the student keep within the allotted time (including discussion)?